-- Where the Amazon Prime Rewards Visa Signature Card stands out
+- Where the Amazon Prime Rewards Visa Card stands out

 - Additional benefits

-- Where the Amazon Prime Rewards Visa Signature Card falls short
+- Where the Amazon Prime Rewards Visa Card falls short

 - The bottom line

-Where the Amazon Prime Rewards Visa Signature Card stands out
+Where the Amazon Prime Rewards Visa Card stands out

 Great rewards rate.
 Earn 5% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations and drugstores, 1% back on all other purchases.
 There’s no limit to how much you can earn.
-Other cards such as the Chase Freedom® and the Discover it® Cash Back have quarterly maximums on the 5% rate.
-After that, your rate drops until it’s time for a new category.
+Other popular cards may have quarterly spend maximums while earning 5% back, and once you hit that spending cap your rate drops until it’s time for a new category.